2025–26 Belgian Cup: Eighth round

-This round will be played from 2 to 4 December 2025 and will feature the 16 winners from the previous round.
+This round was played from 2 to 4 December 2025 and will feature the 16 winners from the previous round.
 Beerschot is the only team left not from the top division.
 The draw for this round was made after the last matches from the seventh round were completed, and one day later, the exact dates and times were also confirmed.
-Most notable fixture is the clash between Genk and Anderlecht, with all other bigger teams avoiding each other.
+A notable fixture was the clash between Genk and Anderlecht, with all other bigger teams avoiding each other.